Tribal ‘First Citizen’: A dystopia dressed in policy bling

-The problem with this government, as with previous ones, is with a homogenized, paternalistic approach to tribal welfare.
-The likely elevation and election of Droupadi Murmu to president of India, while a recognition of both her gender and tribal identities—in particular, her Santhali identity—might seem like the peak of affirmative action but it’s a dystopia dressed in policy bling.
+The problem with this government, as with the previous ones, is with a homogenized, paternalistic approach to tribal welfare.
+The likely elevation and election of Droupadi Murmu to president of India, while a recognition of both her gender and tribal identities—in particular, her Santhali identity—might seem like the peak of affirmative action.
+But it’s a dystopia dressed in policy bling.

-The current government has also tom-tommed claims of several billion dollars-worth of development schemes for India’s tribal areas, claiming also that they are triple that of spends by governments before 2014.
+The current government has also tom-tommed development schemes worth several billion dollars for India’s tribal areas, claiming also that they are triple that of spends by governments before 2014.
 But, as with several initiatives of this government, spectacularly failed or partially delivered, there is scant audit of either election-oriented soundbites or follow-up on promised delivery.

-It will be the unkindest cut if tribes are homogeneously made to pay for their own sense of modernity and identity—as the current government appears determined to do.
-Government pamphleteering, and speeches by senior ministers and even the prime minister have highlighted how schemes will “modernise” tribal cultures.
+It will be the unkindest cut if tribes are homogeneously made to pay for their own sense of modernity and identity — as the current government appears determined to do.
+The government pamphleteering, and speeches by senior ministers and even the prime minister have highlighted how schemes will “modernise” tribal cultures.
 They repeatedly reference Ram being sheltered by tribals as a stepping stone to his stellar mythological career.
 This assiduous project of the Sangh Parivar, decades in the making, even attempts to link the Northeast to mythological epics.

 If that so-called approach to modernity resembles the Ashokan capital intended for the new parliament building, the result will be both distorted and ugly.
 If this government wishes to be truly modern, it could perhaps begin by renaming Meghalaya and Arunachal Pradesh from their lyrical Sanskrit to several apt names the states’ tribes could so easily provide.